 GLENDALE, Arizona — The Glendale City Council has approved a resolution to support the Tohono O'Odham Nation's proposal to build a casino near the city's sports and entertainment district.

 The council voted 4-3 Tuesday to back the plan that the tribe projects will have a $300 million annual economic impact.

 The Tohono O'Odham has been pushing a proposal to build a sprawling, Las Vegas-style casino since January 2009.

 The Gila River Indian Community opposes the plan, saying it violates zoning and state laws and threatens the balance of tribal gaming in Arizona.

-But opponents have argued a 2002 voter-backed compact barred more casinos from opening in metro Phoenix.
+Opponents also argue a 2002 voter-backed compact bars more casinos from opening in metro Phoenix.

 Gila River tribal officials say opponents will continue to do everything possible to stop the project.